 A Disclosure is Different than a Complaint

-- A disclosure is the sharing of information by a survivor with a King’s employee concerning an incident of GBSV.
+- A disclosure is the sharing of information by a survivor with a King’s employee concerning an incident of GBV.

-- A complaint is the sharing of information concerning an incident of GBSV with the intention of initiating a formal complaint process with the University.
+- A complaint is the sharing of information concerning an incident of GBV with the intention of initiating a formal complaint process with the University.

-The decision to file a complaint is a decision to be made by the survivor.
+The decision to file a complaint is made by the survivor.
 Accessing support and resources does not require the filing of a formal complaint with the University.

 If the disclosure is from an employee, please refer the individual to Human Resources and let the individual know that supports are available through King’s Employee Assistance Program.

 The assistance that you will be able to provide to a survivor/victim of gender-based and sexual violence will depend on the nature, timing, and ongoing effects of the incident(s).

 GVB Disclosure Process Flowchart

 We also ask that faculty or staff remind the student that they can access free and confidential counselling supports here at King’s (email@example.com) or via the 24-hour Anova gender-based violence crisis line at 519-642-3000.